Aberystwyth University - Information Security Policy

 3.2 This overarching Information Security Policy document has been approved by the University Information Governance Group, of which the Senior Information Risk Owner is a member.
-Any substantive changes may only be made with the further approval of the University Executive Group.
+Any substantive changes may only be made with the further approval of the University Information Governance Group.
 Responsibility for the approval of all sub-policy documents is delegated to the Information Security Review Group (ISRG).

 3.3 Each of the documents constituting the Information Security Policy will be reviewed annually.
 It is the responsibility of the Director of Information Services to ensure that these reviews take place.
 It is also the responsibility of the Director of Information Services to ensure that the policy set is, and remains, internally consistent.

-3.4 Changes or additions to the Information Security Policy may be proposed by any member of staff, via their Head of Department or appropriate Pro Vice-Chancellor to the Director of Information Services.
+3.4 Changes or additions to the Information Security Policy may be proposed by any member of staff, via their Head of Department, to the Director of Information Services.

 3.5 Any substantive changes made to any of the documents in the set will be communicated to all relevant personnel.

 4. Detailed Policy

 4.1.1 The Information Security Policy document set is structured in accordance with the recommendations set out in the “UCISA Information Security Toolkit” (March 2015) which, in turn, reflects guidelines set out in the industry standard ISO 27001.

 4.1.2 This overarching Information Security Policy document lists a set of other sub-policy documents which, together, constitute the Information Security Policy of the University.
 All of these documents are of equal standing.
 Although this policy set should be internally consistent, for the removal of any doubt, if any inconsistency is found between this overarching policy and any of the sub-policies, this overarching policy will take precedence.